evkx/evkx.github.io/content/models/polestar/3/3_Long_Range_Dual_Motor_Performance/_index.md

 <figcaption><h4>Polestar 3 Long Range Dual Motor Performance</h4></figcaption></figur>

+A head-up display is an standard system that presents speed and other important driver information in front of the driver on the windshield.

 ## Infotainment

 You can choose between two sound systems on the Polestar 3 Long Range Dual Motor Performance.
 With the High Performance, you get five amplifier channels and eight speakers with a max system output of 200 watts.
-With the Harman Kardon Premium Sound, you get five amplifier channels and 13 speakers with a max system output of 600 watts.
+With the Bowers & Wilkins, you get NULL amplifier channels and 25 speakers with a max system output of 1610 watts.

 The model has 4 USB-C connections as standard.
 ## Lights